Ethereum

 Memory: only stored during the contract's execution, cheaper

-(can be called from other contracts and through transactions)
+(can be called from other contracts and through transactions)public

 constructor functions: to initiate the state, only ran at contract creation